 - Smith v.
 FDA, 12-5141 (pro se case challenging FDA’s public disclosure policies under FOIA)

-- In re Solodyn Antitrust Litig., No. 14-10438 (D. Mass.) (alleging that Medicis engaged in an anticompetitive scheme to delay generic competition)
+- In re Solodyn Antitrust Litig., No. 14-10438 (D. Mass.) ($76.8 million settlement in case alleging that Medicis engaged in an anticompetitive scheme to delay generic competition)

 - In re Lidoderm Antitrust Litig., No. 14-2521 (N.D.
-Cal.) (alleging that Endo paid its generic competitor, Watson (now known as Actavis), to delay generic versions of Lidoderm.
+Cal.) (alleging that Endo paid its generic competitor, Watson (now known as Actavis), to delay generic versions of Lidoderm; in September 2018 the court granted final approval of settlements totaling over $270 million, including $166 million to the direct purchaser plaintiffs)

 Mr. Smith recently co-authored an article on abusive “life cycle management” practices in the pharmaceutical industry, “Life Cycle Management: The Courts Examine Brand Strategies to Defend Blockbuster Franchises” (ABA Antitrust Law Division, 63rd Spring Meeting, April 15-17, 2015).